snikket-im/snikket-android/README.md

 * XEP-0065: SOCKS5 Bytestreams (or mod_proxy65).
 Will be used to transfer
   files if both parties are behind a firewall (NAT).
 * XEP-0163: Personal Eventing Protocol for avatars
+* XEP-0191: Blocking command lets you blacklist spammers or block contacts without removing them from your roster.
 * XEP-0198: Stream Management allows XMPP to survive small network outages and changes of the underlying TCP connection.
 * XEP-0280: Message Carbons which automatically syncs the messages you send to